-The Kreisman Initiative brings together the fields of urban science and law to advance housing scholarship and generate new ideas about cities and housing.
+The Kreisman Initiative brings together multiple fields of inquiry – including policy, social services, business, law, social and data sciences – to advance housing scholarship and generate new ideas about cities and housing.

 The Kreisman Initiative on Housing Law and Policy began at the Law School in the fall of 2013.
-An expansion in 2018 established a partnership between the Mansueto Institute for Urban Innovation and the Law School to include new programs aimed at advancing housing scholarship, building a community of scholars who will grow the program’s scope and impact, and creating research opportunities for graduate students, faculty, and practitioners.
+An expansion in 2018 established new programs aimed at building an interdisciplinary community of scholars who will grow the program’s scope and impact, and creating research opportunities for graduate students, faculty, and practitioners.
 The Initiative’s mission is to bring Chicago ideas to bear on policy debates, policy making, and legal and business decision making through scholarly research, external engagement, and educational programming.
-The Initiative includes three fellowship programs that will accommodate as many as six research positions each year.
+The Initiative includes a graduate fellowship program that accommodates as many as ten scholars each year, as well as a robust series of convenings bringing together housing thought leaders from academia, policy and industry.

 The Initiative is made possible by substantial support from David Kreisman AB ‘60, JD ‘63, and his wife, Susan.